DrTMAPaiEndowmentChair-ITIS/blog/README.md

 ## Getting Started

-1. [Fork](https://github.com/the3ash/astro-chiri/fork) this repository, or use this template to [create a new repository](https://github.com/new?template_name=astro-chiri&template_owner=the3ash).

-2. Run the following commands:
+1. Clone this repository and run the following commands:

    ```bash
    git clone <your-repo-url>